 For detailed questions and answers on the NRMP, visit their detailed FAQ page.

 Trinity prides itself on ensuring that its graduates are afforded excellent opportunities for residencies.
 We’re proud to hold a 94% residency placement rate, Trinity graduates have matched at some of the finest institutions in the country.

-Graduates of Trinity have gone on to secure and succeed in residencies across the U.S. and Canada.
-Trinity’s accreditation by CAAM-HP, the leading accrediting authority for Caribbean medical schools, qualifies our graduates to enter the U.S. and Canadian residency match processes, secure residencies in any U.S. state or Canadian province, and become licensed to practice in any U.S. state or Canadian province.
+Graduates of Trinity have gone on to apply and succeed in residencies across the U.S. and Canada.
+Trinity’s accreditation by CAAM-HP, the leading accrediting authority for Caribbean medical schools, qualifies our graduates to enter the U.S. and Canadian residency match processes, apply for residencies in any U.S. state or Canadian province, and become licensed to practice in any U.S. state or Canadian province.

 Recent graduates have gained residencies at prestigious hospitals and universities such as: